Bug fixes arrive in GIMP 3.2.4, the latest maintenance update for the current 3.2.x stable series.

 Get the update

-GIMP 3.2.4 will be available to download for Windows, macOS and Linux from the project website in the coming days, with the update due to rollout to existing users via Flathub, the Snap Store or other supported installation methods around the same time.
+GIMP 3.2.4 will be available to download for Windows, macOS and Linux from the project website in the coming days, and the update will automatically rollout to existing users via Flathub, the Snap Store or other supported installation methods.